Assessment and Performance

 We are pleased that our overall GLD attainment in the Early Years Foundation stage has remained consistently good.
 We celebrate that we significantly improved our Year 1 Phonics screening results.

 Early Years Foundation Stage

-Improving progress and attainment is a top priority in our School Development plan for us this year.
+As an improving school, progress and attainment continues to be a top priority in our School Development plan for us this year.

 The Department for Education website has comparative school performance tables for all Primary schools.
 These are available at the following web address: